frafra077/Foldwise/README.md

   <img src="docs/assets/foldwise-app-home.png" alt="Foldwise app home screen" width="920">
 </p>

-## Meet Foldwise

-Foldwise is a premium macOS app for people who want their files to stay organized without doing the same cleanup work every day.
+## Organize less.
+Get more done.

+Foldwise is the Mac app that quietly takes care of file clutter for you.

-It monitors the folders you choose, evaluates your rules, and automatically moves, copies, renames, tags, or cleans up matching files.
-Use it for Downloads, Desktop, invoices, screenshots, client folders, archives, creative assets, and every place where files pile up faster than you can sort them.
+It watches the folders you choose, applies your rules automatically, and helps you keep Downloads, Desktop, invoices, screenshots, client files, archives, and creative assets exactly where they belong.
+No manual sorting.
+No repeated cleanup.
+No clutter creeping back every day.

+## What’s New in 1.1.0

+### Create with AI (Beta)
+Build rules by simply describing what you want in natural language.

+Instead of clicking through every field manually, just write something like:

+> “Move all PDFs with ‘invoice’ in the name to Documents/Invoices.”

+Foldwise will generate the rule for you automatically.

+This feature runs locally on your Mac using Apple’s **Foundation Models** framework, so your data stays private and nothing is sent to the cloud.

+> ⚠️ **Beta:** this feature is still evolving and may occasionally make mistakes, especially with complex or ambiguous requests.
+Always review the generated rule before enabling it.

+### Menu Bar Log Toggle
+A new **Log** button in the menu bar makes it easy to show or hide the log section instantly, without interrupting your workflow.

+### Other Improvements
+- Improved English translation.
+- Improved French translation.
+- Stability, polish, and usability improvements across the app.

-## Why It Feels Different
+## Why Foldwise Feels Different

+Most file tools make you work around them.
+Foldwise is designed to stay out of the way.

-Foldwise is built around control, clarity, and trust.
-You define the workflow, preview what will happen, review every action in the activity log, and undo supported operations when needed.
+It gives you control where it matters, visibility where it helps, and automation where it saves time.
+You can preview actions, review what happened in the log, and undo supported operations when needed.
+It’s built to feel fast, calm, and trustworthy — like a good Mac app should.

-No black box.
-No forced cloud workflow.
-Just a focused Mac utility that makes your file system feel lighter.

 ## Highlights